GrainLearning/grainLearning/docs/source/models.rst

 Below is an example of the callback where parameter samples are passed as command-line arguments to an external executable.

 .. code-block:: python
-   :caption: A callback function that interact with external software
+   :caption: A callback function that interacts with external software

    executable = './software'